wlcreate/nate-challenge/README.md

 * run tests with `npm test`
 * to see the test coverage report `open coverage/lcov-report/index.html`

-Since this is a large part of the functionality of the app, I wanted to test the effectiveness of the parseText function I wrote.
+Since this is a large part of the functionality of the app, I wanted to test the effectiveness of the `parseText` function I wrote.
 To approach this requirement I did test-driven development so I wouldn't have to develop the app by making real network requests or running the whole app every time.
-As a result, this approach saved me time in development, helped me focus on this particular function of the app, and helped me keep track of all the edge cases (i.e. punctuation or numbers) I would think of.
+As a result, this approach saved me time in development to focus on this specific function and helped me keep track of all the edge cases (i.e. punctuation, numbers, etc) I would think of.